enruk/Productionplaner/src/main/java/planningalgorithm/README.md

 - i am not a trained programmer (like i said, i am an mechanical engineer)
 - my native language is german, sadly there are still commits, comments and variablenames in german.
 Sorry, i will replace them ASAP
 - i used this first project to get in touch with programming and learning java (which i really enjoyed)
+- the main purpose of the project is to learn
 - i would love every kind of feedback

 Thank you